jelaiw/blog/about.markdown

 Now here I am, _with a friendly shove forward from COVID_.
 So far I seem to be finding a surprising kind of joy and satisfaction -- is such a thing meant to last??

 ## Growing up
-In hindsight, there were perhaps some telling hints that I would enjoy this leg of my journey.
+In hindsight, there were some telling hints that I might enjoy this leg of my journey.

 As a Gen Xer, I grew up at a time when most households did not have a computer.
 Then, in the middle of my childhood years, it seemed like everyone had a personal computer (PC).
 Ours was an IBM PS/2.